angecarrera/HMI-sequence-recommender/README.md

-# HMI_SequenceRecommender
+# Human-Machine Interactions - Sequential recommendation system

-Python program using Markov Chains to provide a sequential recommendation system.
+Python program using Markov Chains to provide a sequential recommendation system using human-machine interactions.

 ## How to use?